NATURAL HISTORY:

 Reseed border portion.

-8/20/2007 at Old HouseJim goatproofed the back today.
+8/20/2007 at This Old HouseJim goatproofed the back today.
 We'll see if the billy and 5 nannies stay away.
 They're fat and handsome but hey!

-8/1/2007 at Old HouseFirst year for zinnias by the front steps.
+8/1/2007 at This Old HouseFirst year for zinnias by the front steps.
 "They look so happy," says an admirer.
 Note: Oklahoma Mix.
 German bred.
 Seed from Jung Seed Co. of Randolph WI.

-7/19/2007 at Old House
+7/19/2007 at This Old House

 (rained today -- need more)